zire/game-studio/PWA_INSTALL_GUIDE.md

 # 📱 PWA Installation Guide

 ## What is a PWA?
-A Progressive Web App (PWA) allows you to install this Pacman game on your mobile device like a native app.
+A Progressive Web App (PWA) allows you to install this Pacboy game on your mobile device like a native app.
 You'll get:
 - Quick access from your home screen
 - Offline play capability
 - App-like experience